tee-lab/trait-variation/README.md

 # References
 Staver, A. C., & Levin, S. A. (2012).
 Integrating theoretical climate and fire effects on savanna and forest systems.
 The American Naturalist, 180(2), 211-224.

-Tanveen Kaur Randhawa and Vishwesha Guttal, 2024, Higher individual variation in savanna trees may reduce bistability in favour of woodlands, Manuscript in Submitted.
+Tanveen Kaur Randhawa, Dharanish Rajendra, Swastik Patnaik and Vishwesha Guttal, 2024, Higher trait diversity in savanna tree species may reduce bistability in favour of woodlands, Manuscript in Revision.

 <!-- (To run the model for 100 or 1000 sapling or tree types, use the file [INSERT FILE NAME].
 This generates Figure S1 in Supplementary Information.)--!>